montholch/final/README.md

 # 1. Data Selection - Find the datasets from kaggle.com for select the data to process.

-### Step 1: Select the Airline Passenger Satisfaction dataset from kaggle.com for analyzing.
+### Select the Airline Passenger Satisfaction dataset from kaggle.com for analyzing.

 __URL :__ [Airline Passenger Satisfaction](https://www.kaggle.com/datasets/mysarahmadbhat/airline-passenger-satisfaction)